evanrinehart/time-bandit-clone-blog/entries/2016-07-02-pongclarative.md

 concepts?
 Of course not.
 But the final verdict on the value of this idea will have to wait until we explain what the heck this gibberish means.

-... which will have to wait!
+... which will have to wait until the next post!

 [1]: https://mitpress.mit.edu/sicp/chapter1/node9.html